 Disordered Eating and Eating Disorder Counseling

-You’re sick and tired of spending all waking hours thinking about your next meal, or your last meal, or your meal two days ago.
+You’re sick and tired of spending all waking hours thinking about your next meal, or your last meal, or that “forbidden” snack two days ago.
 Your best eating intentions failed, and you found yourself reaching for those Oreos you threw away as though they were your lifeline.
 Maybe they were; you’ve known for a while that you’re in deep water.
-But you’ve got to lose weight, or at least not gain weight, and you’re still not where you want to be.
+But you feel like you’ve got to lose weight, or at least not gain weight, and you’re still not where you want to be.

-It was never supposed to get this way.
-The restriction/binging/purging was a balm for a sore mind, a way to earn acceptance, to get people off your back about your weight, to escape.
-For a while it was helpful.
-But the costs are adding up, and you can’t keep living like this.
+It wasn’t supposed to get this way.
+The restriction/binging/purging was a balm for a sore mind — a way to earn acceptance, escape the noise, or get people off your back about your weight.
+For a while, it felt helpful.
+But now the costs are adding up, and you can’t keep living this way.

-Maybe it won’t be your first time, but what you’ve tried in the past hasn’t worked.
-Or maybe you’re not even sure what the problem is, but you know you’re not okay.
+Maybe it’s not your first time seeking help, but what you’ve tried in the past hasn’t worked.
+Or maybe you can’t put your finger on the problem, but you just know you’re not okay.

 I’m so glad you’re here and considering seeing a therapist who gets it and can help you begin your journey toward healing.

-• Eating a lot of food in a compulsive or trance-like manner
+• Eating a lot of food in a compulsive or trance-like way

 • Feeling deep guilt and shame after eating

-• Striving for very low calorie or macro goals, skipping meals, or cutting out food groups to lose weight
+• Striving for rigid calorie or macro goals, skipping meals, or cutting out food groups

 • Obsessing over body size and appearance